Receive our newsletter

 Fish from Newlyn.
 Veg from Marazion.
 Ice cream from Zennor.
 We choose local suppliers wherever possible, because it benefits local businesses and reduces food miles.
 For instance, 22 out of 24 suppliers to our Harbour Loft restaurant are from Cornwall – and all are from the South West.
 The story is similar across other outlets on the Mount.

 We manage our woodlands and gardens to encourage biodiversity.
 Our head gardener chooses plants for their insect and butterfly-friendly qualities, and we use peat-free composts and organic fertilisers.
 We leave nesting ravens undisturbed.
+We believe this is better for nature all around.

 St Michael’s Mount also partners with Cornwall Wildlife Trust’s Mount’s Bay Marine Trail programme to raise awareness about the incredible and vital seagrass beds in Mount’s Bay.
-See the video below.
+See the video below:

 Corporate social responsibility